Aerendir/bundle-features/Resources/docs/Configuration.md

 STEP 3: CONFIGURE SERENDIPITYHQ FEATURES BUNDLE
 -----------------------------------------------

-As we use this bundle in our own applications, we are going to explaing the configuration taking as example [TrustBack.Me](//trustback.me), the first of our apps that used this bundle.
+As we use this bundle in our own applications, we are going to explain the configuration taking as example [TrustBack.Me](//www.trustback.me), the first of our apps that used this bundle.

 TrustBack.Me permits to merchants to get feedbacks from their own customers and shows them on a public profile page.